sdscgithub/etcdctl-docker/README.md

-# etcdctl-docker
+# Etcdctl Docker Image

-Simple etcdctl client
+A minimal docker image for etcdctl client